Wotcnt/Polyrifringence-Engine/README.md

 > Its precise mathematical meaning, as a non-anthropic reference frame, boundary condition, or constraint, is defined in **THEORY.md §(Scope & Non-Claims)**.
 > Narrative references to observers, including users or AI, are semantic conveniences only and do not imply agency, consciousness, or causal influence.

+> **Note on implementations and benchmarks:**
+> Engine implementations, benchmarks, and CLI surfaces in this repository are **versioned research artifacts**, not canonical claims.
+They are intentionally hardware-agnostic and domain-agnostic, and may be **superseded, reimplemented, or independently reproduced** without affecting the canonical theory or mathematical model.
+>
+> Benchmarks are provided as **templates for falsification and independent evaluation**, not as fixed performance assertions.
+Readers are encouraged to run their own benchmarks, substitute alternative implementations, or test the framework under different substrates, constraints, and execution environments.
+>
+> The canonical reference for this work remains **THEORY.md** and **MATH_MODEL.md**.
+No revision of an engine implementation alters the underlying theoretical or mathematical claims.

 **`THEORY.md and MATH_MODEL.md will be uploaded to the repository by December 31st, 2025.
 These documents provide the formal theoretical framework and mathematical models underpinning the Polyrifringence Engine.`**

 **`ENGINE.py, BENCHMARKS.md, Viewer.py will follow in Q1 2026, completing the engine implementation and providing performance validation.`**